 Remember, whatever you plan to improve your reading skill, it should be a combination of both sessions.

 The larger vocabulary you have, the better you would get at reading comprehension.
+But before that you will have to identify your current vocabulary level.

 Its THE universal truth about reading comprehension!